-Pursuant to § 116.25, a filer files a standard application if it is not eligible for expedited treatment.
-Under § 116.210, within 30 calendar days after receiving a standard application, the OCC will (1) notify the applicant that the application is complete and review will commence, (2) request more information, or (3) determine that the application is materially deficient, in which case, the OCC will not process the filing.
+Pursuant to § 116.25, an applicant files a standard application if it is not eligible for expedited treatment.
+Under § 116.210, within 30 calendar days after receiving a standard application, the OCC will: (1) Notify the applicant that the application is complete and review will commence; (2) request more information; or (3) determine that the application is materially deficient, in which case the OCC will not process the filing.
 If the OCC takes no action, an application is deemed complete and the review period begins.
 Under § 116.270, this review period is generally 60 calendar days after an application is complete but may be extended.
-For example, under § 116.270(c), the OCC may extend the review period for up to 30 days for any reason or for as long as needed if the application presents a significant issue of law or policy requiring additional time to resolve.
-In either situation, the OCC must provide a written notification of any extension.
+For example, under § 116.270(c), the OCC may extend the review period for up to